rakyll/hey/README.md

                         connections between different HTTP requests.
   -cpus                 Number of used cpu cores.
-                        (default for current machine is 8 cores) -more                 Provides information on DNS lookup, dialup, request and response timings.
+                        (default for current machine is 8 cores)
 ```

 Previously known as [github.com/rakyll/boom](https://github.com/rakyll/boom).